c4arl0s/7RewritingHistory/README.md

 # 	* [Undo the Generic Commit](https://github.com/c4arl0s/7RewritingHistoryRysGitTutorial#7-rewriting-history-rys-git-tutorial---content)

-First, let's take a look at where we are with **git log --oneline**:
+First, let's take a look at where we are with git log --oneline:

 ```console
 4a5bfc9 (HEAD) add new HTML Pages
 20b9d5d (master) Add link to about section in home page
 ```

-When Git encountered the **edit** command in the rebase configuration, it stopped to let us edit the commit.
+When Git encountered the edit command in the rebase configuration, it stopped to let us edit the commit.
 As a result, the green page commit does not appear in our history yet.
 This should be familiar from the previous module.
-But instead of **amending** the current commit, we are going to completely remove it:
+But instead of amending the current commit, we are going to completely remove it:

 ```console
 $ git reset --mixed HEAD~1